PerErikAndreas/gallerycomponent/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/PerErikAndreas/gallerycomponent.git OR download the folder ANDREAS-CYGNI-TEST.
+1. Download the folder Project-with-galleryComponent.

-2. Navigate to the project directory: cd ANDREAS-CYGNI-TEST.
+2. Navigate to the project directory in your codeeditors terminal: cd Project-with-galleryComponent.

 3. Install dependencies:
 npm install